JamesHutchison/megamock/README.md

 `MegaMock` objects have the same attributes as regular `MagicMock`s plus `megamock` and `megainstance` For example, `my_mega_mock.megamock.spy` is the object being spied, if set. `my_class_mock.megainstance` is the instance returned when the class is instantiated.

-Please see the [guidance section](GUIDANCE.md) for more information on how and when you would use MegaMock.
+The [guidance document](GUIDANCE.md) is available to provide in-depth information on using mocking and MegaMock.
+Continuing reading to quickly jump in to examples.

 -----------------------